 There are a few questions I often get asked.
 I wonder how interesting is that in our daily life all of us have to often need the same kind of information at the same time.
-Here is the example of the similar questions:
+Here is the example of the similar questions about index count:

-- How many user created tables are there in the database?
+- How many users created tables are there in the database?

 - How many non clustered indexes each of the tables in the database have?

 - Is table Heap or has clustered index on it?